PabloCasvar/widget-webpage-Angular5/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.1.

+## Start a new project

+Run `ng new my-new-project --style=scss --routing` to create a new Angular 5 project with a routing component.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.